BRITISH COLUMBIA SWIMMING

 Not verified.
 Pretty confident.
 Updated 3/29/05.

 ENGLISHMAN RIVER FALLS P. P. [ENGL]: Many swimming places in the (colder) Englishman River.
 LINK TO INFO .
 Camping also.
 Bathing suits may be optional in some of the more remote spots.
-To get here, continue north on RT 1 past Nanaimo then north on RT 19 (Vancouver Island Highway).
-Before you get to Parksville, turn west (left) on RT 4 then in a short distance turn south (left) on Errington Rd. toward Port Alberni.
+To get here, from RT 19 (Vancouver Island Highway) near Parksville, turn west (left) on RT 4 then in a short distance turn south (left) on Errington Rd. toward Port Alberni.
 Follow signs to the Englishman River Falls Provincial Park.
 Drive to the picnic area, and over a bridge near Englishman River Falls.
 Turn right and see signs to the trail.
 Hike the trail along the river and the swimming places are along here.
 For more privacy, hike further.
-LAT, LON [N83/W84]:lat=49.2610, lon=-124.3628(source: DeLorme) (accuracy: general area) LINK TO GOOGLE MAP MAP.
+LAT, LON :lat=49.25005, lon=-124.35639(source: map) (accuracy: approximate) LINK TO GOOGLE MAP MAP.

 |